 A tradeline is an industry term for a credit account that a lender reports to a credit bureau.
 Each credit account has its own tradeline, which includes information about the account, the creditor, and the type of credit, such as the account balance, payment history, and account status.

 A person can have multiple tradelines on their credit report, one for each credit account in their name.
 Credit bureaus use tradelines to calculate a borrower’s credit score and assess their creditworthiness.
-Adding tradelines can have a positive effect on your credit score by way of improved credit history, payment history, credit utilization, and more.
+Adding tradelines can have a positive effect on your 609 credit score by way of improved credit history, payment history, credit utilization, and more.

 What can and can’t be removed from my credit report?

-Under the Fair Credit Reporting Act (FCRA), credit reporting agencies are required to report accurate, verifiable information.
-If you missed a payment or defaulted on a loan, for instance, that information can legally stay on your report for up to seven years.
-Bankruptcies can remain for up to 10 years.
+Under the Fair Credit Reporting Act (FCRA), credit bureaus are required to report only accurate, verifiable information.
+If you’ve missed payments or defaulted on a loan, those records may legally stay on your report for up to seven years.
+Bankruptcies, on the other hand, can remain for as long as 10 years.

 Read more credit success stories here!